pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If AI outdamages and player has a way to remove hazards, no score increase
 * 70/30 in favor of no hazards if player has a way to remove rocks
 * If AI/player has only 3 mons left no score increase
-* AI will always only set up one layer of hazards
+* AI will only set one layer of hazards for each move/hazard type
 * In any other situation, +3

 ### Screens